-There will be a study of various scriptural subjects with various speakers, Dec.
-22-26, at the Gardens Edg meeting house, 3310 Valley View Rd.
-As I understand it, this study is under the direction of the congrega tion meeting there, and under their direction and choosing, Brethren Jerry Cutter and Ron Courter have arranged the series.
-Public teaching is a work of the church; such studies arranged by the church, and I by men independently acting, and not under the control and direction of a congregation of brethren, will much good.
-You may receive information direct from the congregation; but if not, you may direct in quiries to the brethren there on your own, or to Breth ren Cutter and Courter. -Don McCord
+There will be a study of various scriptural subject with various speakers, Dec.
+22-26, at the Gardens Edge meeting house, 3310 Valley View Rd.
+As I understand it, this study is under the direction of the congregation meeting there, and under their direction and choosing, Brethren Jerry Cutter and Ron Courter had arranged the series.
+Public teaching is a work of the church; such studies arranged by the church, and make by men independently acting, and not under the contral and direction of a congregation of brethren, will demuch good.
+You may receive information direction the congregation; but if not, you may direct quiries to the brethren there on your own, or to Brein ren Cutter and Courter.-Don McCord